 ‘The Championship is a 7-day online event celebrating learning and achievement in Languages.
 With approximately 200 000 participants each year, this is a great opportunity to inspire your students’ language learning while they compete on a global scale’.

+Register for access to the package of dates and other information.
 Competition previously ran from late August to early September.
 Exact dates once these are advised.

 ‘Students need to create and submit a short film which should be submitted using the relevant link.
 The film should be based on the theme A celebration.
 Following the format of the Tropfest competition, somewhere in the film, students need to have sunglasses.
 The teacher/school submitting the film MUST be a CURRENT [financial] member of the MLTANSW in order to access the information’.